 Time: 2 hours 55 minutes

-Stay on the trail for roughly 2 miles which will lead to the end of the Oneanta Gorge.
+Stay on the trail for roughly 2 miles which will lead to the end of the Oneonta Gorge.
 There is a small bridge to cross to the other side of the gorge.
-Turn right to head back for a 4 mile hik.
+Turn right to head back for a 4-mile hike.
 The other option is to make a quick detour to Triple Falls, to the left.